appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-js-module.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A JavaScript module is a reusable code unit that encapsulates specific functionalities, facilitating organized code structure and maintenance.
-It enables developers to group related variables, functions, promoting code reusability and separation of concerns.
+A JavaScript module serves as a reusable code unit, encapsulating specific functionalities to promote an organized code structure and ease of maintenance.
+This tutorial takes you through the process of setting up a JS module and integrating it with your Appsmith app.

 The Module feature is only available on a paid plan.
 For more information, see [Pricing](https://www.appsmith.com/pricing).